 Do you need to keep a record of the label development process for regulatory requirements?
 Do you need the management to provide signatures to approve the label?
 Getting digital signatures on time can be challenging if one is not familiar with the tools.

 While your makeshift label development workflow is saving you money, it is costing you time.
 Projects are getting delayed and are subsequently affecting product launches.
 You are losing out on revenue to your competitors because of the delays.

-If you can relate to any of the above problems, then you must get an artwork or label management solution.
+If you can relate to any of the above problems, then you must get an artwork or Packaging design software.